WAKG

-WAKG (103.3 MHz) is a commercial FM radio station licensed to Danville, Virginia, and serving Southside Virginia.
-It broadcasts a country music radio format and is owned and operated by the Piedmont Broadcasting Corporation.
+WAKG (103.3 FM) is a commercial radio station licensed to Danville, Virginia, United States, and serving Southside Virginia.
+It broadcasts a country music format and is owned by the Piedmont Broadcasting Corporation.
 It is an affiliate of the Performance Racing Network and the Motor Racing Network, airing its NASCAR races on weekends.
 The studios and offices are on Grove Street in Danville.

-WAKG has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM radio stations in the U.S. The transmitter is on Tower Lane in Blairs, Virginia, near U.S. Route 29.
+The transmitter is on Tower Lane in Blairs, Virginia, near U.S. Route 29.
 The coverage area stretches from the suburbs of Roanoke and Lynchburg to the north and Greensboro and Durham to the south.